EPO: Entropy-regularized Policy Optimization for LLM Agents Reinforcement Learning: Introduction

-Our contributions are fourfold. \ding{182} \textbf{\textit{We identify and formally characterize the exploration-exploitation cascade failure in multi-turn sparse-reward environments}}, revealing how excessive early-stage exploration leads to unstable behavioral foundations that compound into late-stage uncertainty propagation, a phenomenon that standard entropy methods cannot address. \ding{183} \textbf{\textit{We adapt entropy regularization to the multi-turn setting by computing entropy across all turns within trajectories and averaging over trajectory batches}}, providing a foundation that captures the unique temporal structure of agent interactions. \ding{184} \textbf{\textit{We introduce an entropy smoothing regularizer that penalizes deviations from historical entropy averages}}, effectively dampening the severe oscillations between overconfidence and over-exploration that plague sparse reward environments. \ding{185} \textbf{\textit{We develop an adaptive weighting scheme that dynamically balances exploration and exploitation across training phases}}, starting with conservative exploration, transitioning through balanced exploration-exploitation, and ending with strong stabilization to ensure convergence.
-Together, these components create a theoretically grounded and general framework that guarantees monotonically decreasing entropy variance and optimal exploration-exploitation trade-offs while being compatible with any on-policy optimization method.
-We validate \ours on challenging benchmarks ScienceWorld~\citep{sciworld} and ALFWorld~\citep{alfworld}, achieving up to 152\% performance improvement with significantly more stable training dynamics, transforming previously untrainable sparse-reward scenarios into smoothly converging optimization problems.
+To address this cascade issue, we propose Entropy-regularized Policy Optimization (\textbf{\ours}), a novel framework that combines entropy regularization with specialized mechanisms for stable on-policy training under sparse reward conditions.
+Our contributions are fourfold. \ding{182} \textbf{\textit{We empirically discover and formally characterize the exploration-exploitation cascade failure on standard multi-turn benchmarks}}, demonstrating that this novel failure mode, where entropy oscillations compound across turns under sparse rewards, is the primary cause of poor performance in standard RL baselines. \ding{183} \textbf{\textit{We extend standard entropy regularization to multi-turn settings}}, where entropy accumulates across sequential turns through shared parameters, requiring trajectory-level aggregation rather than per-step computation. \ding{184} \textbf{\textit{We introduce an entropy smoothing regularizer that penalizes deviations from historical entropy averages}}, effectively reducing the oscillations between overconfidence and over-exploration that characterize cascade failure. \ding{185} \textbf{\textit{We develop an adaptive weighting scheme that dynamically balances exploration and exploitation across training phases}}, applying stronger smoothing early to establish controlled exploration, relaxing mid-training as the policy stabilizes, and maintaining sufficient regularization in later phases to ensure convergence.
+Together, these components create a theoretically grounded and general framework that prevents the empirically observed cascade failure and ensures optimal exploration-exploitation trade-offs while being compatible with any on-policy optimization method.
+We validate \ours on challenging benchmarks ScienceWorld~\citep{sciworld} and ALFWorld~\citep{alfworld}, achieving up to 152\% performance improvement with more stable training dynamics, transforming previously unstable sparse-reward scenarios into smoothly converging optimization problems.